askaresh/avd_terraform/README.md

 ## Multiple environments (dev/test/prod)

-Azure best practices recommend organising resources by environment【228828509832038†L113-L133】 and using a consistent naming strategy【902468026142644†L129-L143】.
+Azure best practices recommend organising resources by environment and using a consistent naming strategy.
 To support this, the configuration exposes an `environment` variable that is appended to all resource names.
-Each environment should be deployed into its own resource group and (ideally) its own subscription to simplify governance and cost management【228828509832038†L113-L133】.
+Each environment should be deployed into its own resource group and (ideally) its own subscription to simplify governance and cost management.

 To deploy multiple environments:

 1. **Create one variable file per environment.** For example:

    **`dev.auto.tfvars`**
    ```hcl